Dan Walker (politician): Governor of Illinois

 Walker announced his candidacy for Governor of Illinois in 1971 and attracted wide attention by walking 1197 mi across Illinois in 1971.
 At this time he was the General Counsel of Montgomery Ward and Company, a position he had for over 5 years.
 During his campaign, Montgomery Ward & Company continued to pay him.
 They paid him $200,000 per year (equal to $2,000,000 in 2020 dollars.)
 He also employed his administrative assistant, working on his campaign, who was also paid by Montgomery Ward.
 Montgomery Ward hoped that this political support would yield benefits when Walker became governor.
 This never materialized.

-Walker's political platform was to stop the "Crosstown Expressway" in Chicago.
+Walker's political platform was to stop the proposed Crosstown Expressway in Chicago.
 This was to run north–south, along Cicero Avenue and had been part of the State of Illinois Transportation plan since the 1950s.
 This expressway would have had 1 billion dollars of federal funding (10 billion in 2020 dollars).
 Walker received campaign funds from the Archdiocese of Chicago to stop this Expressway because it would have affected two of the most profitable parishes at the north end at Cicero and the Kennedy expressway.

 When Walker was elected, he stopped the Illinois Department of Transportation from pursuing this expressway project.
 This was a direct political strike against Mayor Daley, who did not support Walker.
 He narrowly won the 1972 Democratic primary against then-Lieutenant Governor Paul Simon.
 Though Simon had a "good government" reputation, Walker attacked Simon for soliciting and accepting the endorsement of the Cook County Democratic Party chaired by Chicago Mayor Richard J. Daley, which Walker charged reflected servility to the "Daley Machine".
 In the 1972 general election, he defeated incumbent Republican Richard B. Ogilvie by a 51% to 49% margin.
 In the early 1970s, Walker was discussed as a possible presidential candidate.